Kanakjyoti/Easybank-landing-page/README.md

 ## Continued development

-Will make responsive website and add javascript code for nav bar.
+Will make the responsive website and add javascript code.